Burra Venkatappaiah

-Borra Venkatappiah (alternate spelling: Burra Venkatappaiah) was an Indian banker and was the Chairman of State Bank of India from March 1962 until February 1965.
+Burra Venkatappaiah was an Indian banker and was the Chairman of State Bank of India from March 1962 until February 1965.

 He was also a career civil servant and a former deputy governor at the Reserve Bank of India.

 Early career

 He joined the Imperial Civil Service in 1932 and served in a variety of roles in the Bombay State secretariat.

 Prior to becoming the chairman of the State Bank of India, he served as the Deputy Governor of the Reserve Bank of India.

 During his time at the Reserve Bank of India, he played a key role in the drive towards the nationalization of the Imperial Bank of India, as a result of which the State Bank of India was formed.

 Banking career

 He served as the Chairman of State Bank of India from March 1962 until February 1965.

 During his tenure, at the State Bank of India, there was substantial growth in rural and agricultural credit and banking.

-He also headed the All India Rural Credit Survey Committee in 1954 (it came to be known as the Venkatappiah committee), which made several recommendations to expand bank credit towards the rural and agricultural sector.
+He also headed the All India Rural Credit Survey Committee in 1954 (it came to be known as the Gorwala committee), which made several recommendations to expand bank credit towards the rural and agricultural sector.